cubesys-GmbH/ros_v2x_apps/README.md

 [INFO] [1706013097.345731609] [cam_listener]: Received CAM from Station Id: 84281098
 ```

-👉 For more examples — each node explained with a diagram and topic/service breakdown — see [Code examples](docs/code_examples.md).
+👉 For more examples, with a diagram and topic/service breakdown per node, see [Code examples](docs/code_examples.md).

 ---